bhofstaetter/silverstripe-wkhtmltopdf/README.md

-## Create PDFs in SilverStripe with the power of WKHTMLTOPDF
+## Create PDFs in SilverStripe with the power of WKhtmlTOpdf

 This module adds the possibility to simply create PDFs from every DataObject you have.
-Based on WKHTMLTOPDF and [mikehaertl's php wrapper](https://github.com/mikehaertl/phpwkhtmltopdf).
+Based on [WKhtmlTOpdf](http://wkhtmltopdf.org/) and [mikehaertl's php wrapper](https://github.com/mikehaertl/phpwkhtmltopdf).

 ## Installation